Two Degrees and a Criminal Record

 We were already isolated as a family by virtue of the fact that both my parents were immigrants.
 My father had been brought up in Belfast and my mother in South Africa so there was no extended family around, and while I had many uncles, aunts and cousins, the meetings we had with any of them were extremely rare.
 An elderly step-uncle who had fought in the First World War would come to stay when he needed to, and for a while my mother hosted a refugee from the Hungarian revolution, but there were few other visitors to the house.

-During the first three years I spent a lot of time in a playpen.
+During the first three years I spent a lot of time in a cot.
 The mornings I can remember were spent describing the rounded, vertical bars with my fingers, the square corners, the blues and the yellows of the blankets and cushions.
 I was near the stove for warmth, observing an empty room and the sunlight moving across the window.
 In the distance was the sound of a clattering typewriter.
 I was taken out to be fed and cleaned with regularity.
 In the late afternoons and evenings some other children came to the house.
 These were a brother and a sister, five and six years older than me.

 There is a mental image of me crawling over the fireplace and chewing on some Player’s cigarettes I’d taken out of the tin that was sitting open on the hearth tiles.
 It’s a story that was retold many times and I can see myself doing it, but it’s not a memory.
 I can date my first memories to sometime before I was two and a half because it was at that age a doctor came to visit, and shortly after I was taken to spend a couple of days at Barnet Hospital.
 The memories exist on their own, without commentary or repeated storytelling.
 They are mostly visual, marked in silence or by the sound of a typewriter.